ibm-cloud-architecture/refarch-kc/analysis/readme.md

 In the following subsections we show the results of command and event linkage analysis for some selected areas of the container shipping example

-#### Container shipping Commands for order placement
+#### Container shipping Commands for order placement and land transport setup

 <img src="ship-dom-cmd1.png" width="700">

-The above figure can be alterred using event flow:
+This diagram shows the  command , agent issuing them and policies triggering events for the order placement and land transport set up ( at manufacturer location )  sections of the event timeline generated in step 1

-#### Container Shipping  Event linkages for order placement
+#### Container Shipping  Event linkages for order placement setup

 <img src="ship-dom-cmd1.2.png" width="700">

+The above diagram adds event linkages showing the causality chaining of events

+#### Container Shipping  Commands for pickup  at Manufacture

 <img src="ship-dom-cmd2.png" width="700">

+The above diagram is generated for the cmmand and policies associated with pick up of a loaded container from the Manufacturer's location and delivery to the source port dockside

+#### Container shipping Commands  in port to port (Blue water)  section of the event time line

 <img src="ship-dom-cmd3.png" width="700">

+### Step 3: Decision Data, Predictive Insights and Insight Storming

 <img src="ship-dom-cmd4.png" width="700">

-### Step 3: Aggregates
+### Step 4: Aggregates

 <img src="ship-aggr-transport-quote.png" width="700">